Best General Liability Insurance Companies for Small Businesses in South Carolina

 4.00

-Flexible coverage periods from hourly to monthly alongside annual policies.
-It has instant mobile binding ideal for South Carolina event vendors, gig workers and seasonal businesses.
+Offers flexible coverage options, from hourly to monthly or annual policies.
+A practical choice for South Carolina event vendors, gig workers, and seasonal businesses that need quick mobile coverage.

 To do this, we evaluated over 20,000 business profiles, more than 1,500 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve South Carolina businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to South Carolina, see our full methodology.

 95%